 TMCQ, a wholly-owned subsidiary of the Group, was incorporated with the aim to provide healthcare management services in Chongqing, PRC.
 TMCQ has jointly established a sino-foreign joint venture enterprise, Sino-Singapore Hospital Management (Chongqing) Co., Ltd. ("SSHM") in Chongqing, PRC, with Chongqing Yongchuan District People's Hospital ("YCDPH").
 TMCQ and YCDPH hold 60% and 40% of the equity interests in SSHM respectively.
-Through SSHM, the Group operates a category 2A oncology hospital in the Yongchuan District, Western Chongqing, known as Sino-Singapore Cancer Centre ("SSCC").
-SSCC obtained the practice licence of medical institution in April 2021 and commenced operations in June 2021.
+Through SSHM, the Group operates a category 2A oncology hospital in the Yongchuan District, Western Chongqing, known as Sino-Singapore Cancer Centre ("SSCC") which commenced operations in June 2021.

-In August 2021, TMCQ has also jointly established a joint venture company, Chongqing Medtech Health Management Co., Ltd. ("CMHM") in Chongqing, PRC, with joint venture partners, Chongqing Yijiasheng Pharma Technology Co., Ltd. ("CYPT") and Chongqing Tuozhen Information Technology Co., Ltd. ("CTIT").
+In August 2021, TMCQ had jointly established a joint venture company, Chongqing Medtech Health Management Co., Ltd. ("CMHM") in Chongqing, PRC, with joint venture partners, Chongqing Yijiasheng Pharma Technology Co., Ltd. ("CYPT") and Chongqing Tuozhen Information Technology Co., Ltd. ("CTIT").
 CMHM's principal activity is to assist partner hospitals in the PRC to establish internet hospitals and operate their internet pharmacies.
 TMCQ, CYPT and CTIT hold 30%, 51% and 19% of the equity interest in CMHM respectively.